15 Epic Hikes in Banff National Park, Canada

 • View Trail Notes

-If you only have time to check out one of the best hikes in Banff, Bow Glacier Falls doesn’t disappoint!
+If you only have time to check out one of the best Banff trails, Bow Glacier Falls doesn’t disappoint!
 Running right along the shores of ice-blue Bow Lake, this is easily one of the most picturesque areas in the entire park (which is saying a LOT!).

 The trail is scenic the entire length, and includes interesting features that make it seem shorter than it really is.
 After the lake, you’ll climb an old wooden staircase and there’s also a small, manageable rock scramble toward the end.
 Notably, this is one of the only hikes in Banff that permits leashed dogs.